-Actions Relating to the Management of Board of Directors Meetings

-Based on views heard from directors and Audit & Supervisory Board members during the effectiveness evaluation process for the current year, we will work on the following measures in relation to matters pertaining to the management of Board of Directors meetings:

-- 1 Provision of information about individual business projects at the consideration stage - 2 Progress reports on projects after their approval by the Board of Directors - 3 Extension of time for prior briefings about important projects - Provision of information about the CF and IRR that were projected at the investment stage for impaired projects - ^5 Review of the frequency and duration of Board of Directors meetings - © The addition of free discussion sessions that do not involve overnight stays - Further Improvement of the Effectiveness of the Board of Directors in Relation to Discussion of Overall Strategies
+- Actions Relating to the Management of Board of Directors Meetings Based on views heard from Directors and Audit & Supervisory Board Members during the effectiveness evaluation process for the year ended March 31, 2020, we will work on the following measures in relation to matters pertaining to the management of Board of Directors meetings: - 1 Provision of information about individual business projects at the consideration stage - 2 Progress reports on projects after their approval by the Board of Directors - 3 Extension of time for prior briefings about important projects - Provision of information about the Cash Flow and IRR that were projected at the investment stage for impaired projects - © Review of the frequency and duration of Board of Directors meetings - © The addition of free discussion sessions that do not involve overnight stays - Further Improvement of the Effectiveness of the Board of Directors in Relation to Discussion of Overall Strategies

 One of the views put forward concerning the discussion of the overall strategies by the Board of Directors was that while there had been progress in some business areas in relation to strategy-related discussions about individual business projects, there was still room for further improvement.
-Another person expressed the opinion that business strategies are now being debated more actively than in the past, that this is a very positive trend from the viewpoint of external directors, and that there should be further deepening of discussions.
-Based on these views, we will work to achieve further improvements in the effectiveness of the Board of Directors through efforts to energize discussions about Mitsui & Co.'s overall strategies from the respective viewpoints of external and internal directors.
+Another person expressed the opinion that business strategies are now being debated more actively than in the past, that this is a very positive trend from the viewpoint of External Directors, and that there should be further deepening of discussions.
+Based on these views, we will work to achieve further improvements in the effectiveness of the Board of Directors through efforts to energize discussions about Mitsui's overall strategies from the respective viewpoints of External and Internal directors.

-Clarifying the Roles of the Advisory Committees It was suggested that priority should be given to clarifying the roles of the committees that advise the Board of Directors, while identifying the advantages of voluntary advisory committees in a company with an Audit & Supervisory Board.
+Clarifying the Roles of the Advisory Committees It was suggested that priority should be given to clarifying the roles of the Advisory Committees, while identifying the advantages of voluntary advisory committees in a company with an Audit & Supervisory Board.

 In response to this suggestion, we will work to clarify the expected roles of the committees, with the aim to further realize the functions of voluntary advisory committees.